Eribakova/CS5010/README.md

  Maryland: 135,035
  NaN: 119,252

-Based on this information we decided to limit the project Virginia only, so that the final dataset consistes of 590,687 bikesharing trips.
+Based on this information we decided to limit the project Virginia only, so that the final dataset consistes of 590,687 bikesharing trips that started in Northern Virginia.

 ### Testing of our program